-If you made more than one like-kind exchange in the same year you should file only one summary Form 8824 and attach your own statement showing all the information requested on Form 8824 for each exchange.
+If you made more than one like-kind exchange in the same year, you should file only one summary Form 8824 and attach a statement showing all the information requested on Form 8824 for each exchange.
 Include your name and tax ID number at the top of each page of the statement.
 On the summary IRS Form 8824, enter only your name and tax ID number, the word "Summary" on Line 1, the total recognized gain from all exchanges on Line 23, and the total basis of all like-kind property received on Line 25.

 3. COMPLETING PART I - INFORMATION ON THE LIKE-KIND EXCHANGE.

-For Lines 1 and 2 in Part I, the exchanger should show for real property the address and type of property.
-For personal property a short description of the property should be entered.
-All property involved in each exchange is included on the single Form 8824.
+For Lines 1 and 2 in Part I, the exchanger should show the address and type of property.
+Include all property involved in each exchange on the single Form 8824.
 Include an attachment if additional space is required.
 Line 5 is normally the date the qualified intermediary was provided the identification of the replacement property.
-In the event the replacement property settled prior to the 45th day, then separate identification is not required, and the transfer date for the replacement property is shown on Line 5.
+In the event the replacement property settled before the 45th day, then separate identification is not required, and the transfer date for the replacement property is shown on Line 5.
 The date on Line 5 should be and is usually no later than 45 days after the date you transferred the relinquished property as shown on Line 4.

 4. COMPLETING PART II - RELATED PARTY EXCHANGE INFORMATION.

-Part II is only completed when the replacement property was purchased/acquired from a related party, directly or indirectly.
-A related party includes the exchanger's spouse, child, grandchild, parent, grandparent, brother or sister, or a related corporation, S corporation, partnership, or trust in which the exchanger has over a 50% interest.
+Only complete Part II when the replacement property was purchased/acquired from a related party, directly or indirectly.
+A related party includes the exchanger's spouse, children, grandchild, parent, grandparent, brother or sister, or a related corporation, S corporation, partnership, or trust in which the exchanger and combined direct family ownership is over a 50% interest.
 See IRC Section 1031(f).
-Before marking YES on Line 7, form 8824 be certain that the other party in the exchange is a related person.
-For instance an in-law while a relative, is not a related party for tax purposes.
+Before marking YES on Line 7, Form 8824 be certain that the other party in the exchange is a related person.
+For instance, an in-law while a relative, is not a related party for tax purposes.
 If the exchange is made with a related party (and an exception does not apply), then you must also file Form 8824 for the two years following the year of the exchange.
 See specific Form 8824 Instructions for Line 7.
-There have been a number of exceptions and clarifications on related party exchanges.
+There have been some exceptions and clarifications on related party exchanges.
 If in doubt a tax advisor should be consulted before claiming the exchange involved a related party.
-If necessary see specific form 8824 instructions for Line 7.
+If necessary, see specific Form 8824 instructions for Line 7.

 5. COMPLETING PART III - REALIZED GAIN OR (LOSS), RECOGNIZED GAIN, AND BASIS OF LIKE-KIND PROPERTY RECEIVED.

 Part III is the most important and most difficult part of the form to complete.
 Part III provides for the reporting of:

-a.
-Ordinary gain (or loss) on 'other property' (i.e. non-like property) given up (see Lines 12, 13, and 14)

-b.
-Ordinary income under the recapture rules (see Lines 21 and 22, and Instructions).
-Do not confuse with recapture of Section 1250 depreciation.
-There is no recapture if depreciable real property is exchanged for other depreciable real property.
-If depreciable real property is exchanged for non-depreciable real property (ex: rental house for land) then the total depreciation taken in excess of straight line could be recaptured.
-If the value of depreciable property received in the exchange (e.g. improvements to the land) exceeds the amount of additional or excess depreciation, then no depreciation will be recaptured.
+- A. Ordinary gain (or loss) on 'other property' (i.e., non-like property) given up (see Lines 12, 13, and 14) - B. Ordinary income under the recapture rules (see Lines 21 and 22, and Instructions).
+Do not confuse with the recapture of Section 1250 depreciation.
+There is no recapture if exchanging depreciable real property for other depreciable real property.
+If depreciable real property is exchanged for non-depreciable real property (ex: rental house for land), then the total depreciation taken in excess of straight line could be recaptured.
+If the value of depreciable property received in the exchange (e.g., improvements to the land) exceeds the amount of additional or excess depreciation, then no depreciation will be recaptured.
 Few properties exist today that have excess depreciation.